slsa-framework/slsa-github-generator/internal/builders/go/README.md

 Make sure that you reference the trusted builder with a semantic version of the form `vX.Y.Z`.
 The build will fail if you reference it via a shorter tag like `vX.Y` or `vX`.

-Refencing via hash is currently not supported due to limitations of the reusable workflow APIs.
+Referencing via hash is currently not supported due to limitations of the reusable workflow APIs.
 (We are working with GitHub to address this limitation).

 ```yaml